-- Process returns to Safety Assurance's first step: System Monitoring. - Conformity with risk mitigations, corrective actions, and regulations appears to be satisfactory, however, desired results are not being obtained - SRM process would be warranted to determine potential risk mitigations. - Performance is not acceptable - Corrective Action Plan or SRM process would be warranted.
+- Conformity with risk mitigations, corrective actions, and regulations appears to be satisfactory, however, desired results are not being obtained - SRM process would be warranted to determine potential risk mitigations. - Performance is not acceptable - Corrective Action Plan or SRM process would be warranted.
 MBTA must develop and carry out a plan, under the direction of the Accountable Executive, to address safety deficiencies identified.